jdeschamps/EMU-guide/tutorial/README.md

-## F - Assembling the panels in a ConfigurableMainFrame
+## F - Assembling the ConfigurableMainFrame

 **25)** Right click on your package (here "com.myname.myui") and select "**new -\> other**".
 In the pop-up, select "**WindowBuilder/Swing Designer/JFrame**".
 Click **next** and, in the **superclass** field , select "**ConfigurableMainFrame**".
 Click on **finish**.